 For example, let us say a federally employed veteran has a military back injury with a bad case of Sciatica.
 Lets say that Veteran trips over a cord while ambulating in the office, causing significant worsening of a herniated disc, and back surgery.
 In that case he or she may be eligible to receive both VA and OWCP payments at the same time.
 But the Veteran must be very careful about seeking increased VA benefits, as this could cause him or her to lose money from the OWCP benefits.
 This is important since OWCP pays more!

-At The Law Offices of Eric L. Pines, PLLC we have abundant experience assisting federally employed veterans negotiate the minefield that exists between OWCP and VA benefits.
+At Pines Federal we have abundant experience assisting federally employed veterans negotiate the minefield that exists between OWCP and VA benefits.
 Call or write us and get the most in benefits from both!